 Cookie notices were first made a requirement under an EU law introduced in 2011 and have been widely adopted as best practice since then.
 However, under GDPR there is a need to update the notification to ensure it meets the new standards.
 It is also necessary in some cases to refresh consent.
 As a result, you will soon notice that a new notification requesting your consent to cookies appears when you visit our website, even if you have accepted cookies previously.
 You can expect the notice to look similar to the following:

 As well as enhancing our rights when it comes to how companies collect and use our personal data, the New GDPR legislation also makes it mandatory for companies to ensure that website visitors are protected from hacking and data leaks.
 One way that this can be achieved is to ensure that the website is protected by what is known as SSL encryption, which means that any data shared between you and the website or vice versa cannot be intercepted.
 Here at Wickersley Dental & Implant Practice, we’ve been secured by SSL for a long time, however we feel that it is important to make sure our visitors know that they are safe.

 SSL encryption is recognised by your web browser and allows it to show the green padlock icon accompanied by the prefix ‘https’ in the address bar.

 To book an appointment with at the five star rated Wickersley Dental & Implant Practice in Rotherham now or to enquire about becoming a member, please don’t hesitate to call us on 01709 543033.
 Alternatively, click here to book an appointment or make an enquiry online.
 We look forward to hearing from you!

-Posted by Wickersley Dental Practice on 25th May 2018, under Dental News
+Posted by popcreative on 25th May 2018, under Dental News